alextanhongpin/architecture-decision-records/team/004-dev-metrics.md

 Measuring developer metrics is useful to understand and gain insights on how things works.
 It is hard to improve on things you cannot measure.

 The metrics collected are not meant for comparing against different developers.
+The managers in charge of the developers should have a clear understanding on how the metrics and the scope of the developers tally.

 What metrics are useful?